Bilberry Bumblebee

 How you can help:

-Buglife is working to increase awareness of invertebrates and the Bilberry Bumblebee through specific projects including Get the Marches Buzzing and Pollinators Along the Tweed, and campaigns but we need your help!
+Buglife is working to increase awareness of invertebrates and the Bilberry Bumblebee through specific projects including Get the Marches Buzzing and Pollinators Along the Tweed, and campaigns, but we need your help!

 Join a recording scheme and log your finds – send any records or sightings to the Bumblebee Conservation Trust, local recording projects/groups such as Bumblebees on the Mynd or download the iRecord app and get recording!

 Do remember that we rely on donations to continue our work.
-If you have searched, found and learnt about our incredible invertebrates on our website, please do consider Making a DonationBecoming a Member or maybe even making a purchase in our shop.
+If you have searched, found and learned about our incredible invertebrates on our website, please do consider Making a DonationBecoming a Member or maybe even making a purchase in our shop.
 For more ideas on how to support our work find out how to Get Involved.
 Thank you 🕷